 Prabir Das needs little to no introduction of his performance in recently concluded season where his valuable involvement as a right wing back saw his team winning the ISL title for the 3rd time.
 He initially started as a right-back under Teddy Sheringham’s reign at ATK.
 But was later on converted as a right wing-back in last season by Antonio Habas.
 Doing the justice to his role, Prabir has good physicality and is able to feed in good crosses for the strikers by making good runs down the line.
 Him providing 5 assists – most by an Indian for ATK in previous season is an evidence to it.

-Ashique Kuruniyan is primarily a right winger but has shown his defensive qualities as left back under coach Carles Cuadrat in the absence of well established left back – Nishu Kumar who is not pacy enough to find his spot in this line-up.
+Ashique Kuruniyan is primarily a left winger but has shown his defensive qualities as left back under coach Carles Cuadrat in the absence of well established left back – Nishu Kumar who is not pacy enough to find his spot in this line-up.
 Ashique is known for his dribbling quality and the fiery runs he makes with the only yet important downfall being his ability to cross, which made us shift him to the left back position.

 Centre-backs | Aiban Dohling & Sumit Rathi